 As a direct result of the Jackson Hole Conservation Summit in 2015, 2017 and 2019, Jackson Hole WILD and the Secretariat of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) have teamed up to inspire personal responsibility and stewardship for endangered creatures through a film showcase across the world.
 In 2015, we hosted the International Elephant Film Festival, which has reached over 8,000 people in 70+ countries.
 Building off of this success, we hosted the International Big Cats Film Festival in 2018.
-The Living Oceans Film Showcase anchors a global movement to conserve marine species and ecosystems while it is still possible.
+The World Wildlife Day Film Showcase anchors a global movement to conserve marine species and ecosystems while it is still possible.
 Selected from 300+ films, winners will be announced at UN Headquarters in New York at its World Wildlife Day celebration, then showcased globally at special screening events through Jackson Hole WILD on Tour.

 At a time when the ivory-driven elephant crisis can still be stopped, it is essential to take action that empowers locally-driven engagement with measurable impact.
 The Elephant Film Festival is a component of worldwide public outreach and engagement efforts to empower action and inspire a sense of personal responsibility and stewardship for elephant conservation and in creating an equitable and sustainable future.